[NEW] Introducing Inline Help to Clarify Backups and Migrations

 Do you want to know how to migrate your large WordPress site?

 When migrating a large website, PHP timeouts can prevent you from compiling all your data into a single zip file.
 Fortunately, you can bypass any timeout issues and successfully migrate your site from the old host to a new one.

-In this tutorial, we’ll show you how to migrate a large WordPress site!
+In this step-by-step guide, we’ll show you how to migrate a large WordPress site!

 There are many reasons why you might need to eventually migrate your WordPress website.
 As your site grows, your original WordPress hosting plan may not be able to support it.
 In this case, it’s time to upgrade your plan or move to a new hosting provider.